sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 In cases like this, developing a plugin is a viable option for many customers.

-We will make use of the two popular charting libraries; open source:[D3.js](https://d3js.org/) and commerical: [Highcharts.js](https://www.highcharts.com/)
+We will make use of the two popular charting libraries; open source:[D3.js](https://d3js.org/) and commercial: [Highcharts.js](https://www.highcharts.com/)

 There are many others including Chart.js, Apache ECharts